7 Reasons Your Website Isn’t Getting Leads (and What to Do Instead)

 At Zainatain, we help you identify what you actually mean — so the right people stick around (and click).

-2. You’ve Got One CTA.
-In the Footer.
+2. You’ve Got One Call-to-Action (CTA).
+Hidden in the Footer.

 Instead: